What’s The Difference Between Sourcing And Procurement?

-E-sourcing + e-purchasing = e-procurement
+E-sourcing + E-purchasing = E-procurement

-The first step in the e-sourcing process is identifying the need for goods and services.
+That said, the first step in the e-sourcing process is identifying the need for goods and services.
 Then, depending on each organization’s needs, various strategies can be implemented to find the right suppliers.
 Contracts are negotiated only with suppliers that are favorable both logistically and financially.

 E-purchasing can be viewed as the transaction and compliance part of procurement.
 This includes requisition, authorizing, ordering, receipts, and payments for supplies.
 E-purchasing is e-sourcing’s counterpart; it performs the process electronically and begins once the supplier contract is signed.